Attorneys aren’t just stepping up their own cybersecurity practices—they’re also asking opposing counsel to do the same.

-The Uber and the Takata orders both say that a receiving party must promptly written notice of data breach and must undertake reasonable efforts to remediate the effects of the breach.
+The Uber and the Takata orders both require a receiving party to promptly provide written notice of a data breach and undertake reasonable efforts to remediate the effects of the breach.

 More recently in mulidistrict litigation consolidated in U.S. District Court for the Central District of California, Wells Fargo and customers who sued the bank entered into a January agreement that includes a provision on how a receiving party must safeguard electronic data when shipping it to others.
 Digital documents shipped on physical media must be encrypted, and paper documents must be sealed with secure packing tape, the order provides.